sindresorhus/pageres/readme.md

 Options
-  -d, --delay <seconds>    Delay capturing the screenshot -c, --crop               Crop to the set height
+  -d, --delay <seconds>    Delay capturing the screenshot -c, --crop               Crop to the set height --cookie <cookie>        Browser cookie, can be set multiple times

 <url> can also be a local file path.